 He stopped next to a large, lichen-covered boulder, not ten paces away.

 Through my third eye, I could see his heart beating, too fast for comfort.
-He was stressed, afraid.
+He was stressed out and afraid.
 With good reason.
 He’d killed a man, yet seen him get up again.
-Who knew what other horrors this sniper had seen in the dark Norwegian woods?
+Who knew what the young sniper had faced in the Norwegian woods?
+The forest was dark and full of horrors.

 He brought up the Dragunov.
 Peered at me through the optics.